nightroman/FarNet/PowerShellFar/README.md

     If the input is empty shows this topic.
     Otherwise shows PowerShell context help.

+- `[F2]`

+    Shows the user menu.
+Note that some commands may not as expected in this mode, especially with `pwsf.exe`.
+Yet many commands are still useful.

+    E.g. `cd` is still useful, it changes the hidden active panel, see the updated prompt path.
+Now PowerShell or other user menu commands operate with the new current directory.

 - `[F4]`

     Opens more comfortable editor for composing the command.